Msumit1609/BlinkIT-Grocery-Data-Analysis/README.md

 **Dashboard Insights**

 The project includes an Excel Dashboard with interactive charts showing:
-1.Sales trends by item type and outlet type 2.Comparison of outlet performance
+1.Sales trends by item type and outlet type.
+2.Comparison of outlet performance.
-3.Distribution of ratings and fat content
+3.Distribution of ratings and fat content.
-4.Year-wise analysis of establishment and sales growth
+4.Year-wise analysis of establishment and sales growth.

 **Conclusion**